tonyhhart/pet-theory2/lab03/README.md

 In the lab, you will learn how to build a web app based on Cloud Run, that automatically converts files stored in Google Drive into PDFs stored in segregated Google Drive folders.

 * Develop an application to create a PDF
-* How to create a Dockerfile for a NodeJS application
+* How to create a Dockerfile for a Go application
 * Learn to deploy Cloud Run application
 * Trigger a Cloud Run server based on Cloud Storage